blacksails/charts-1/README.md

 This repo is a Github Pages site hosted at [charts.nuntio.io](https://charts.nuntio.io).
-The repository acts a a helm chart repository and it can be added to helm using.
+The repository acts a a helm chart repository and it can be added to helm using by running:

 ```bash
 helm repo add nuntio https://charts.nuntio.io